Hashgard (GARD) Price Tops $0.0001 on Top Exchanges

-Hashgard (CURRENCY:GARD) traded up 0.2% against the U.S. dollar during the twenty-four hour period ending at 11:00 AM ET on December 10th.
-One Hashgard coin can currently be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Hashgard has a market cap of $1.06 million and approximately $114,408.00 worth of Hashgard was traded on exchanges in the last 24 hours.
-During the last week, Hashgard has traded down 16.3% against the U.S. dollar.
+Hashgard (CURRENCY:GARD) traded 3% higher against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on December 15th.
+Hashgard has a market capitalization of $1.00 million and $96,525.00 worth of Hashgard was traded on exchanges in the last day.
+During the last seven days, Hashgard has traded 5.5% lower against the U.S. dollar.
+One Hashgard coin can now be purchased for $0.0001 or 0.00000000 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.